Inaugural Lectures 2024

 About

-The second lecture, held by Emanuel Sallinger, addressed the challenges of making AI systems scalable in terms of speed, complexity as well as sustainability.
+The second lecture that evening held by Emanuel Sallinger, addressed the challenges of making AI systems scalable in terms of speed, complexity as well as sustainability.
 He offered an overview of these aspects and illustrated them in one of his major areas of research, Knowledge Graphs.
 In this research area, there is a need for large real-world graphs with very complex knowledge and a need for clear explanations, with sustainability as a key concern and a possible area of application at the same time.
 He shared insights from real-world examples of his work, like the Central Bank of Italy, and gave an outlook of what’s still to come at the intersection of data management, data science, and AI.

+Each lecture provided valuable insights into the diverse world of computer science, exploring both the opportunities and the challenges of our time, and they emphasized the critical role of research and innovation in creating technology for people.
 After the lectures, the audience had the opportunity to bring their questions to our new Professors in a Q&A session and the evening closed with the opportunity to mingle, exchange ideas, and network with staff, students, and faculty members.

 Curious about our new Professors?
-Check out their abstracts, academic bios and interviews below to learn more about their research!
+Check out their abstracts, academic bios, and interviews below to learn more about their research!

 Lectures